catzy007/catzy007.github.io/posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/index.md

 ### **My Journey To UEFI Boot On Old System**
 _Sunday, March 28, 2021_

-First of all, what is UEFI boot.
+First, what is UEFI boot.
 Well it basically replacement of BIOS.
 But don't quote me on that.
 UEFI is form of interface between your hardware, firmware (software written to manage hardware) and operating system.

-In boot process after you press the power button, your pc detect that it being turned on so it call the firmware and check if connected hardware is working properly if it's not then it will beep or you get error POST Code, then it pass the boot process to UEFI and then look for bootloader (EFI) file in your disk.
+In boot process after you press the power button, your PC detect that it being turned on, so it calls the firmware and check if connected hardware is working properly if it's not then it will beep, or you get error POST Code, then it passes the boot process to UEFI and then look for bootloader (EFI) file in your disk.

 In other hand, after POST, the boot process is handle to BIOS.
-Then BIOS will search for spesific string or key (MBR) in your disk header which then point that to operating system bootloader.
+Then BIOS will search for specific string or key (MBR) in your disk header which then point that to operating system bootloader.

 Then why UEFI, Well because old BIOS boot is based on 80s technology it can't keep up with modern need with new platform and hardware capabilities.
-While yes you can adapt or create custom system for that, it need lot of workaround and lot of investment in time, human and resources.
+While yes, you can adapt or create custom system for that, it needs a lot of workarounds and a lot of investment in time, human and resources.

 Don't quote me on this, lot of important detail is not present.
-If you want to read more, check this out
+If you want to read more, check this out.

 <https://www.happyassassin.net/posts/2014/01/25/uefi-boot-how-does-that-actually-work-then/>